mysql/mysql-ndb-operator/docs/notes.md

 Each ndb node and operator runs in its own container inside its own pod.
 A pod can consist of a ndb node and an agent sidecar pod.

-The management server probably needs a small wrapper agent running inside its container in the first versions until we fixed ndb_mgmd to start and stop remotely.

 Operators can run inside a pod or outside.

 Nodes run in --foreground and --nodaemon inside their container.
 A failed process will thus lead to a pod- or container restart.
 How about management server here?